nileshprasad137/django-containerised-deployment/README.md

 ## README

-This is a sample project for a Todo application, built using Django and Django Rest Framework.
+A sample project to showcase how to use Django, Django REST framework and PostgreSQL in a Docker container.

 ## Prerequisites
  - Docker